about us

 |

-willy hall, board member
+willy hall, TREASURER/SECRETARY

 Willy Hall is from Skowkale (Sq’ewqéyl) First Nation.
 He graduated from the British Columbia Institute of Technology in 1986 with a Bachelor of Business Administration.
 Willy’s first job out of university was as a Band Manager for Skowkale First Nation from 1989 to 1991.
 In 1991 Willy started as the Finance Manager of Stó:lō Nation Canada.
 In 1994 he became the Executive Director of Stó:lō Nation and has held this position since then.
 Over these years Willy has actively taken part in numerous other boards related to Stó:lō Nation, holding various positions under these boards.